sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-uninstall-k3s-and-install-it-on-worker-nodes.md

 ---
-title: "How to uninstall k3s and install it on worker nodes"
+title: How to uninstall k3s and install it on worker nodes
 date: 2023-08-30T11:00:00+00:00
-description: "How to uninstall k3s and install it on worker nodes in Raspberry Pi CM4"
+description: How to uninstall k3s and install it on worker nodes in Raspberry Pi CM4
 draft: false
 hideToc: false
 enableToc: true